Why Choosing Your Bullet Wound Is The Most Empowering Thing You Can Do

 Even though you can choose your present circumstances, you can't control every outcome.
 You can, however, choose the outcomes that do arrive.

-So, if something bad happens after you’ve told yourself ‘Good’ and after you’ve chosen that moment, just choose the negative circumstances with another ‘Good’.
+So, if something bad happens after you’ve told yourself ‘I choose’ and after you’ve chosen that moment, just choose the negative circumstances with another ‘Good’, or ‘I choose’.

 Not doing so risks de-empowering yourself.
 It risks making you something effected instead of something that causes.
 It makes you a victim instead of a potential victor.